Before I get to how it works, let me start with its history.

 When the Power Plate vibrates up and down, your muscle tone improves.

-Left to right and front to back movements improves your balance and coordination.
+Left to right and front to back movements improve your balance and coordination.

 So the net result is a dramatic improvement in strength and power, flexibility, balance, tone and leanness—for starters.